Horse Rehabilitation Careers: Job Options and Requirements

 Salary and Job Outlook

-While there are no specific employment statistics for horse rehabilitation therapists, the BLS projects that employment of veterinarians will increase 36% from 2010 to 2020, which is a much-faster-than-average pace.
+While there are no specific employment statistics for horse rehabilitation therapists, the BLS projects that employment of veterinarians will increase 12% from 2012 to 2022, which is average compared to other job sectors.
 In May 2012, the BLS reported that veterinarians earned an average annual salary of $93,250.

 Related to Horse Rehabilitation Careers: Job Options and Requirements